uktrade/data-hub-api/README.md

     brew install libpq
     ```

-4. Create and activate the virtualenv:
+4. Install *postgres*, if not done already, as this is required by **psycopg2** in the requirements below

+    On Ubuntu:

     ```shell
+    sudo apt install postgresql postgresql-contrib
+    ```

+    On macOS:

+    ```shell
+    brew install postgresql
+    ```

+5. Create and activate the virtualenv:

+    ```shell
-    python3.8 -m venv env
+    python3.10 -m venv env
     source env/bin/activate
     pip install -U pip
     ```

-5. Install the dependencies:
+6. Install the dependencies:

     ```shell
     pip install -r requirements.txt
     ```

-6. Create an `.env` settings file (it’s gitignored by default):
+7. Create an `.env` settings file (it’s gitignored by default):

     ```shell
     cp config/settings/sample.env config/settings/.env
     ```

-7. Set `DOCKER_DEV=False` in `.env`
+8. Set `DOCKER_DEV=False` in `.env`

-8. Make sure you have Elasticsearch running locally.
+9. Make sure you have Elasticsearch running locally.
 If you don't, you can run one in Docker:

     ```shell
     docker run -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" docker.elastic.co/elasticsearch/elasticsearch:6.8.2
     ```

-9. Make sure you have redis running locally and that the REDIS_BASE_URL in your `.env` is up-to-date.
+10. Make sure you have redis running locally and that the REDIS_BASE_URL in your `.env` is up-to-date.

-10. Populate the databases and initialise Elasticsearch:
+11. Populate the databases and initialise Elasticsearch:

     ```shell
     ./manage.py migrate